hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/telemac2d-unsteady.md

 ---

 **Rating Curve (Stage-Discharge Relation)**
-To activate the use of a {term}`Stage-discharge relation` for an open (liquid) boundary, the **STAGE-DISCHARGE CURVES** keyword needs to be added to the steering file.
-This keyword accepts the following integers:
+To activate the use of a {term}`stage-discharge relation <Stage-discharge relation>` for an open (liquid) boundary, the **STAGE-DISCHARGE CURVES** keyword needs to be added to the steering file.
+This keyword requires a list consisting of the following integers:

 * `0` is the **default** that deactivates the usage of a stage-discharge curve.
 * `1` applies prescribed elevations as a function of calculated flow rate (discharge).